jeffersonbailey/preserving_digital_culture/README.md

 ## Contents

-Contained in this repository will be the class syllabus, some additional assignment guidelines that came out of student questions (post-syllabus), and resources and walkthroughs related to the two tool-oriented, hands-on "lab" classes.

-As of today (2014-04-08) only the syllabus is posted here.
-I will add the labs exercise once I refine them a bit.
+Contained in this repository will be the class syllabus, some additional assignment guidelines that came out of student questions, and resources, guidance, links, and walkthroughs related to the two tool-oriented, hands-on "lab" sessions/classes.
+I will add the actual labs exercise as I refine them for the cyber-ether and not the classroom.

 I will also include links to some of the collections and other materials created by students as part of their assignments.
 I will also add other stuff that is possibly, but not necessarily, related.